Arab cuisine: Vegetables

-Vegetables include leeks, endive, melilot, fenugreek, onions, purslane, Jew's mallow and radish.
+Vegetables include leeks, endive, melilot, fenugreek, okra, onions, purslane, Jew's mallow and radish.
 Boiled asparagus is served with olive oil and murri.
 The cooking water may be sweetened with honey and seasoned with cilantro, rue, anise and black pepper, and used as a beverage either by itself with honey, or added to wine.

-Some vegetables are consumed raw, but the following are usually boiled: asparagus, cauliflower, white soy beans, leeks, orach, a variety of mushroom known as ghushina, chard, cabbage, carrot, turnip, fresh fennel and eggplant.
+Some vegetables are consumed raw, but asparagus, cauliflower, white soybeans, leeks, orach, a variety of mushroom known as ghushina, chard, cabbage, carrot, turnip, fresh fennel and eggplant are usually boiled.

 Some vegetable dishes are served cold.
 One example of such a dish is eggplant with fried onion, fresh herbs and olive oil dressed with fermented sauces, vinegar and caraway.
 There are several cold eggplant dishes that are similar, some made with smoked eggplant, adding nuts like ground walnuts or almonds, and sometimes different seasonings like saffron, cassia, and galangal.

 A dish for fried carrots with fresh herbs, dressing and spices was described by the poet Kushajim:

 Dinars of carnelian and gold in a vessel so delicate, it may almost melt and flow.

 All radiating with luster like carnelian shimmering on pearls.

 In the vessel harmoniously combined, here together and there disperse.

 The spices emitting fragrance like wine mingled with sweet breeze.